7424243/google-play-server/README.md

 ## Summary

 An Express server with a GET endpoint of /apps.
-There are two options parameters: 'sort' & 'genres'.
+There are two optional parameters: 'sort' & 'genres'.
 By default, it returns the complete list of playstore apps.

 ## Built With